Choice of and Formation of Entity - Tax Staff Essentials

 - Advantages and disadvantages comparison

-- Recognize the types of business entities and the tax advantages and disadvantages of each.
+- Understand the types of business entities and the tax advantages and disadvantages of each.

 - Identify circumstances that warrant converting from an S to C corporation and gain a basic understanding of how to make the conversion.

-- Recognize tax issues related to the formation of a corporation.
+- Interpret tax issues related to the formation of a corporation.

-- Identify and evaluate other considerations regarding different entities and the impact on the business owner.
+- Evaluate other considerations regarding different entities and the impact on the business owner.

 Group ordering for your team